GovernanceHankook & Company has embraced a corporate governance system

 A Human Resources officer shall be appointed as a secretary who shall be in charge of the Committee's affairs under the direction of the Chairperson.

-The Management Committee is composed of directors within the company, led by Cho, Hyun Shick, Vice Chairman and CEO at Hankook Technology Group.
+The Management Committee is composed of directors within the company, led by Hyun Bum Cho, CEO of Hankook & Company and President of Hankook Tire & Technology

 Through the authority of the Board of Directors to delegate, the Committee may deliberate on and resolve matters other than the following: